trevormurphy424/Cersei/README.md

 # Cersei
 ## A completely luck based game that's somehow entertaining!

 ***Note: This game is experimental, and the python version of the game is to find game flaws.
-Please report all issues with either  `bug` or `gameplay` flags in issues when you find them so that we can improve the game.
+Please report all issues with `bug`, `gameplay`, or `missing feature` flags in issues when you find them so that we can improve the game.
 Thanks! `-trevormurphy424`***

 ### What is Cersei?
 Cersei is a modification of the classic game "War" in which players play cards and higher-valued cards win.